maojrs/topics_book/book/docs/introduction.md

 The code snippets in the interactive book are self-contained.
 This means that if you copy the code snippet and run it in another notebook it should run without requiring any other piece of code (except for the imported libraries).
 These code snippets are meant to be simple to understand for beginners in computer programming.
 More advance code snippets, such as the code to generate interactive plots, is hidden to avoid cluttering the presentation of the topic at hand.
 Nonetheless, for the interested reader, these can be accessed by click the plus sign on the right hand side.

+To copy code to your own notebook, we recommend to first copy the required libraries for the give chapter.
+These are accesible on the top of every chapter by clicking the plus sign.
+Once they are copied, make sure you run them by pressing shift + enter.
+After these are copied, any other code snippet that you copy from that chapter should run smoothly.

 (intro:jupyter)=
 ## Jupyter notebooks